 When Darwin visited the Galapagos islands in 1835 he noticed how each island had different ecosystems.
 The different ecosystems on the islands lead to great genetic variation among species.
 Researchers have recently gone to the Galapagos islands to do DNA testing on some giant Galapagos tortoises.
 The DNA testing proved that the island must still contain some pure bred Floreana giant tortoises.
 This excited the researchers because the Chelonoidis elephantopus (the species of giant tortoise that Darwin had studied on the island of Floreana) had been believed to be extinct due to whalers.
 Researchers believe that there may still be some Chelonoidis elephantopus still alive, only living on the Galapagos island of Isabela.

 The discovery of the Chelonoidis elephantopus still being alive was assisted by the DNA findings of a previous expedition to the Galapagos islands in 1994.
 The researchers on the 1994 expedition had found some tortoises that were extremely genetically different that the native Isabela giant tortoises.
 The researchers then placed these tortoises into a separate group which they classified as "aliens" because their genetic make up was so different.
 This more current expedition to the Galapagos islands in January of this year (2012) resulted in the discovery that the DNA of the "aliens" matched that of the Chelonoidis elephantopus.
+Cool right?!?

 Anyways...I hope you enjoyed my most recent ramblings!